snowman-repos/book/project_managers/README.md

 ## Make a Plan

 So far in this chapter we've mostly covered what it takes to be a successful web project manager, or indeed any manager, the personality traits and the social challenges.
+This is all arguably the most important aspect of a successful project - you don't need to have the best team with the best skills but if you have a great team that work really well together then you're sure to produce successful work.

-Now let's get into the fun stuff - the actual tasks your role covers and how to best perform them.
+Now though let's get into the fun stuff - the actual tasks your individual role covers and how to best perform them.
 Here is where it starts - planning.
 Meticulous, hair-raising, sweat-inducing planning.

+- kpis